Herbie: Fully Loaded: Plot

 Herbie, a Volkswagen Beetle with a mind of its own, is decommissioned and towed to a junkyard after losing several races.
 Maggie Peyton is the youngest member of the Peyton racing clan.
 Her father, Ray Peyton Sr., takes her to the junkyard to buy her a car as a college graduation present, and she chooses Herbie.
 Herbie then takes Maggie to her mechanic friend Kevin who agrees to take Herbie to a car show to buy parts.
+At the car show, as Maggie is about to abandon Herbie due to his unconventional behaviour, Herbie lets his horn run constantly, causing Maggie to disconnect it at the engine.
+Herbie takes this opportunity to squirt oil all over Maggie’s blue t-shirt, at that moment completely soiling it.

-Herbie tricks Maggie into disguising herself in a racing suit and helmet and challenging NASCAR champion Trip Murphy to an impromptu race, which Herbie wins by a hair.
+As her blue t-shirt is now covered in oil, Maggie reluctantly decides to change clothes by disguising herself in a racing suit and helmet that Kevin finds in Herbie’s bonnet.
+She changes in the back of Herbie at the car show, with Kevin standing guard.
+Herbie is then able to trick Maggie into challenging NASCAR champion Trip Murphy to an impromptu race, which Herbie wins by a hair.

-Kevin happily suggests that Maggie should race again, but Ray Sr. is concerned, having forbidden Maggie to race due to a street racing accident years ago.
+Despite the loss of her blue t-shirt, Maggie forgives Herbie for having wrecked it, thrilled by her win.
+She tells Kevin who happily suggests that Maggie should race again, but Ray Sr. is concerned, having forbidden Maggie to race due to a street racing accident years ago.
 Trip becomes obsessed with Herbie and the mysterious driver and organizes a local racing competition to lure Herbie back for a rematch, which Maggie and Kevin enter.
 Herbie easily defeats the other cars and qualifies for the final match with Trip, but when Trip talks Maggie into racing for pink slips, Herbie becomes jealous over Maggie's desire to win Trip's stock car and intentionally loses the race.
 Maggie is publicly embarrassed, and Herbie is towed away, while both Kevin and Ray Sr. express their disappointment with Maggie over her respective actions.

 However, encouraged by her friend Charisma, Maggie decides to race professionally.
 She tries to buy Herbie back from Trip, but Trip has entered Herbie in a demolition derby.
 Desperate to save Herbie from destruction, Maggie goes to the derby, runs onto the field while the derby is in progress, quickly apologizes and pleads with Herbie to help her, and an overjoyed Herbie accepts her back as his driver; the two manage to escape destruction and win the derby.